singhal/singhal.github.io/_pages/education.md

 - Bio 124: Principles in Biology III: Evolution and Ecology
   - Covers fundamentals of ecology & evolution
   - Taught in flipped class using group activities & discussions
-  - Taught four times since Fall 2017
+  - Taught four times since Fall 2017; teaching this Fall 2022
 - Bio 125: Principles in Biology III: Evolution and Ecology Lab
   - Covers fundamentals of ecology & evolution in a lab setting
   - Taught using inquiry-based, student-directed labs